Stefan Šćepović: Celtic

 On 2 September 2014, Šćepović signed a four-year deal with Celtic for £2.3 million, having turned down a move the day before.
 Eleven days later, he made his debut as a starter in a 2-1 victory against Aberdeen at Celtic Park.

 On 23 October, he scored his first goal for the club against Astra Giurgiu in the UEFA Europa League, scoring a header from an Anthony Stokes free kick in a 2-1 home win.
 Three days later, he netted his second goal for the club and his first in the league, in a 2–0 victory over Kilmarnock.
 The other goal of that game was a free kick from John Guidetti, earned after Manuel Pascali was sent off for a professional foul on Šćepović.

 On 15 March 2015, Šćepović was an unused substitute as Celtic won the Scottish League Cup with a 2–0 win over Dundee United in the final at Hampden Park, with Stokes and Leigh Griffiths starting and Guidetti as a substitute.
 On 24 May, he scored in each half as Celtic concluded their fourth consecutive league-winning season with a 5–0 home win over Inverness Caledonian Thistle.

 Getafe

 On 31 August 2015, Šćepović joined Spanish club Getafe on a season long loan.
 Scepovic scored his first goal for Getafe a diving header in the 1–0 win over Málaga.

 On 28 June 2016, after suffering relegation, Šćepović signed a permanent contract with Geta.
 He helped the club in their immediate return to the top tier, notably scoring a brace against RCD Mallorca on 10 June 2017.

 Sporting Gijón (loan)

 On 12 July 2017 Šćepović returned to Sporting, after agreeing to a one-year loan deal.
-However, on 31 January 2018 and scoring four goals in 16 games played, Getafe and Sporting agreed to terminate the loan and was transferred to Hungarian club Videoton.
+However, on 31 January 2018 and scoring four goals in 16 games played, Getafe and Sporting agreed to terminate the loan, and he was transferred to Hungarian club Videoton.